EU regulators clear BSkyB's $9 billion German, Italian pay-TV deals

 Fox owns 100 percent of Sky Italia, 57 percent of Sky Deutschland and 39 percent of BSkyB.

-BSkyB dominates British pay-TV, offering its premium sports, movies and U.S. drama programming to more than 10 million homes.
+BSkyB dominates British pay-TV, offering its premium sports, movies and U.S. drama programing to more than 10 million homes.

 Facing the toughest market conditions in its 25-year history, BSkyB has decided its future growth lies in creating a European pay-TV leader that will operate in Britain, Ireland, Germany, Austria and Italy.